osofem/bigarith.js/documentation/add.md

 ### Return value
 #### method function
-A BigArith object with it value equals to the sum of n and the value of the object it is called on.
+A BigArith object with it value equals to the sum of n and the value of the BigArith object it is called on.

 #### static method function
 A BigArith object with it value equals to the sum of a and b.